-Schepens Niemiec, S. L., Carlson, M., Martinez, J., Guzman, L., Mahajan, A., & Clark, F. (2015).
+Schepens Niemiec, S. L., Carlson, M., Martínez, J., Guzman, L., Mahajan, A., & Clark, F. (2015).
 Developing occupation-based preventive programs for late-middle-aged Latino patients in safety-net health systems.
-American Journal of Occupational Therapy, 69, 6906240010p1-6906240010p11. http://dx.doi.org/10.5014/ajot.2015.015958 Show abstract
+American Journal of Occupational Therapy, 69(6), 6906240010p1-6906240010p11. https://doi.org/10.5014/ajot.2015.015958 Show abstract

 Latino adults between ages 50 and 60 yr are at high risk for developing chronic conditions that can lead to early disability.
 We conducted a qualitative pilot study with 11 Latinos in this demographic group to develop a foundational schema for the design of health promotion programs that could be implemented by occupational therapy practitioners in primary care settings for this population.
 One-on-one interviews addressing routines and activities, health management, and health care utilization were conducted, audiotaped, and transcribed.
 Results of a content analysis of the qualitative data revealed the following six domains of most concern: Weight Management; Disease Management; Mental Health and Well-Being; Personal Finances; Family, Friends, and Community; and Stress Management.
 A typology of perceived health-actualizing strategies was derived for each domain.
 This schema can be used by occupational therapy practitioners to inform the development of health-promotion lifestyle interventions designed specifically for late-middle-aged Latinos.

 Mallinson, T., Schepens Niemiec, S. L., Carlson, M., Leland, N., Vigen, C., Blanchard, J., & Clark, F. (2014).
 Development and validation of the activity significance personal evaluation (ASPEn) scale.
-Australian Occupational Therapy Journal, 61, 384-393. http://dx.doi.org/10.1111/1440-1630.12155 Show abstract
+Australian Occupational Therapy Journal, 61(6), 384-393. https://doi.org/10.1111/1440-1630.12155 Show abstract

-BACKGROUND/AIM: Engagement in desired occupations can promote health and wellbeing in older adults.
+Background/Aim.
+Engagement in desired occupations can promote health and wellbeing in older adults.
 Assessments of engagement often measure frequency, amount or importance of specific activities.
 This study aimed to develop a scale to measure older adults' evaluation of the extent to which their everyday activities are contributing to their health and wellness.

-METHODS: Eighteen items, each scored with a seven-point rating scale, were initially developed by content experts, covering perceptions of how daily activities contribute to physical and mental health, as well as satisfaction and activity participation in the last six months.
+Methods.
+Eighteen items, each scored with a seven-point rating scale, were initially developed by content experts, covering perceptions of how daily activities contribute to physical and mental health, as well as satisfaction and activity participation in the last six months.
 Rasch analysis methods were used to refine the scale using the pencil and paper responses of 460 community-living older adults.

-RESULTS: Initial Rasch analysis indicated three unlabelled rating scale categories were seldom used, reducing measurement precision.
+Results.
+Initial Rasch analysis indicated three unlabelled rating scale categories were seldom used, reducing measurement precision.
 Five items were conceptually different by misfit statistics and principal component analysis.
 Subsequently, those items were removed and the number of rating scale steps reduced to 4.
 The remaining 13-item, 4-step scale, termed the Activity Significance Personal Evaluation (ASPEn), formed a unidimensional hierarchy with good fit statistics and targeting.
 Person separation reliability (2.7) and internal consistency (.91) indicated the tool is appropriate for individual person measurement.
 Relative validity indicated equivalence between Rasch measures and total raw scores.

-CONCLUSIONS: ASPEn is a brief, easily administered assessment of older adults' perception of the contribution of everyday activities to personal health and wellness.
+Conclusions.
+ASPEn is a brief, easily administered assessment of older adults' perception of the contribution of everyday activities to personal health and wellness.
 ASPEn may facilitate occupational therapy practice by enabling clinicians to assess change in meaning of an older adult's activity over time.

 Leland, N. E., Marcione, N., Schepens Niemiec, S. L., Kelkar, K., & Fogelberg, D. (2014).
 What is occupational therapy’s role in addressing sleep problems among older adults?
-OTJR: Occupation, Participation and Health, 34, 141-149. http://dx.doi.org/10.3928/15394492-20140513-01 Show abstract
+OTJR: Occupation, Participation and Health, 34(3), 141-149. https://doi.org/10.3928/15394492-20140513-01 Show abstract

 Sleep problems, prevalent among older adults, are associated with poor outcomes and high health care costs.
 In 2008, rest and sleep became its own area of occupation in the American Occupational Therapy Association’s Occupational Therapy Practice Framework.
 The current scoping review examined a broad context of sleep research to highlight efficacious interventions for older adults that fall within the occupational therapy scope of practice and present an agenda for research and practice.
 Four sleep intervention areas clearly aligned with the practice framework, including cognitive behavioral therapy for insomnia, physical activity, and multicomponent interventions.
 Occupational therapy is primed to address sleep problems by targeting the context and environment, performance patterns, and limited engagement in evening activities that may contribute to poor sleep.
 Occupational therapy researchers and clinicians need to work collaboratively to establish the evidence base for occupation-centered sleep interventions to improve the health and quality of life of older adults.